nbouvrette/forEach/README.md

 Make sure to minify with the solution of your choice.
 This version is not provided to keep this repository simple to manage.

+This solution does not actually support the `break` command.
+You will have to use `return` to actually break the loop instead.

 ## Examples

 #### Example #1: Display each character of a string individually in the console.